 A steaming egg curry, dry rub on ribs, spicy chutney, you know salty, vinegary, fiery.
 Not dessert.
 Or so I thought.

-I knew I would be making some skillet cookies or brownies to break my new iron pan.
+I knew I would be making some skillet cookies, brownies, or brookies to break my new iron pan.

 I played around with the peanut dark chocolate blondie recipe many times, it's so versatile and the flavor of chocolate chips cookie dough is almost like a canvas, add to it any nut or dried fruit, even a few tablespoons of sweet liquor and create a new bar.

 What if we make the dough from scratch in a cast-iron skillet, add some swirls of peanut butter, salted peanuts, and swirl a little bit more to make the chunks of dark chocolate melt just the tiniest bit to stain the batter but not so much?

 This spicy party deserved the best spice I had, a ground Vietnamese cinnamon I bought in a suitcase with me from a trip.
 Yeah, I bring oils and spices in my luggage when I travel.
 Totally worth it when I can't find the same here.

 Get your dark chocolate, peanut butter, ice cream, and spoons ready.

 This peanut skillet blondie is the stuff of rainy afternoons, friends, and mismatched spoons fighting for the center spot.